AD1616/flask_portfolio/README.md

 # Sprint 5,6 Week 6
 ## Links to issues for this week
 ### - [RGB Mini lab](https://github.com/AD1616/flask_portfolio/issues/29)
 #### Sahil is working on grayscale this week.
 Yash is working on writing a message on top of image.
 Erik is working on corrections in code and journal entries, and making function to be more efficient.
 Isaac is working on manipulating images.
+We will work on Logic gates if we finish our minilab work early.